What is a Power of Attorney?

 Everyone has the right to make their own medical decisions, but what happens if you are no longer able to make those decisions due to injury or illness?
 There is a document called the Appointment of medical treatment decision maker which allows you to appoint a medical decision maker.
 This person will have legal authority to make medical decisions on your behalf, should you become unable to do so.

-State Trustees can assist you in preparation of an Enduring Power of Attorney for financial and personal matters.
+State Trustees can assist you in Enduring Power of Attorney for financial matters.

 An Enduring Power of Attorney for financial matters enables you to choose an individual, or an organisation like State Trustees, to look after your financial or property affairs, including any legal matter that relates to your financial or property affairs.